6 tips for peak season planning

-While there’s no one-size-fits-all approach when it comes to preparing for your busy season, we talked with some of our past FedEx Small Business Grant winners about what they have learned from past busy times and how they are preparing for success this year.
+While there’s no one-size-fits-all approach when it comes to preparing for your busy season, we talked with some of our past FedEx Small Business Grant winners (coming soon) about what they have learned from past busy times and how they are preparing for success this year.

 1. Plan, plan, and then plan some more

 The key recommendation that we heard from grant winners is to start your planning as early as possible.
 Rush season will present a small business with unique challenges, so it’s important to control the issues that you can anticipate.

 The grant winners use sales performance figures from previous years to forecast for their busy season.
 Dana Donofree, who founded AnaOno, a lingerie company for the breast cancer community, stresses, “If you sell a manufactured product, you have to plan your inventory months in advance."

 "Look at previous sales seasons, current inventory, and any scaling of business you might expect so you can plan as accurately as possible.
 But remember, it is also an art.”
 Rush can mean a boom in business for many companies, but grant winners say it's important to prepare for all production scenarios.

 “You have to plan for both the upside and the downside,” says Judith Irving, founder and partner at Fat Toad Farm, maker of traditional goat’s milk caramel.
 “Your sales could be lower than you expect, so don't overcommit and expose your business to unnecessary risk.
 Be prepared for a production slowdown.
 On the other hand, sales may be higher, so figure out how you can maximize production to meet demand, if needed.”